 The focus of this short piece will be on my major observations of the imagery employed by the creators of this scene.
 Why imagery over dialogue?
 Simple.
 Because I’ve found gleaning meaning from the imagery of this scene more enjoyable (a big props to the English dub by Brad Swaile & Maryke Hendrikse, their amazing work makes this one of the best anime scenes that I’ve had the pleasure of experiencing).

-Continue reading Rock and Revy Argue, Black Lagoon – Anime Imagery Analysis
+Continue reading Rock and Revy Argue, Black Lagoon – Musing’s on Anime Imagery

 If there is no Robin Hood why don’t you become Robin Hood! – Rock, Black Lagoon.